-Suspected dairy product contamination by Listeria monocytogenes caused recalls to hit record numbers in 2016.
-And the trend continues this year, with a major product recall of cheese produced by MDS Foods Inc. The recall was initiated by a random sample taken from retail testing positive for L. monocytogenes.
-Given that the cheese is packed under different brand names, in addition to being used as an ingredient, the risk of recall continues to expand.
-Although no illnesses have been reported, each recall can have a detrimental impact on company finances and causes loss of consumer confidence.
+There was a record number of recalls in 2016 due to suspected contamination by L. monocytogenes.
+This trend has continued in 2017 with a major product recall of cheese produce by MDS Foods Inc. The recall was initiated by a random sample taken from retail testing positive for L. monocytogenes.
+Given the produced cheese in packed under different brand names, in addition to being used as an ingredient, the recall continues to expand.
+Although there are no illness reported, each recall can have a detrimental impact on company finances and causes loss of consumer confidence.

-The underlying reasons for the increase in recalls can be attributed to increased screening, improvement in diagnostic techniques and the continuing trend of marketing ready-to-eat foods.
+The underlying reasons for the increase in recalls can be attributed to increased screening, improvement in diagnostic techniques and continuing trend of marketing Ready-to-Eat foods.

-The traditional vehicles for Listeria include cheese and other dairy foods, although the types of foods have diversified in recent years.
-Nevertheless, a common theme from outbreaks and recalls is that Listeria was acquired from environmental sources, given that the pathogens can become established within facilities and then persist for years.
-Sanitation is one approach to controlling Listeria, although additional preventative control strategies are required.
+The traditional vehicles for Listeria includes cheese and other dairy foods although noteworthy the types of foods have diversified in recent years.
+Nevertheless, a common theme from outbreaks and recalls is that Listeria was acquired from environmental sources given the pathogens can become established within facilities then persist for years.
+Sanitation is one approaches to control Listeria although additional preventative control strategies are required.

-Join this session by expert speaker Keith Warriner, who will provide an overview of L. monocytogenes, including the characteristics of the pathogen and how it causes illness.
-He’ll review the outbreaks and will focus on recent incidents implicating cheese and other food types.
-The session will feature new developments in Listeria control and detection.
-Warriner will further discuss the changes in the industry to enhance the control of Listeria.
+The following webinar will include an overview L. monocytogenes that includes the characteristics of the pathogen and the mode in which it causes illness.
+A review of outbreaks and recalls will be provided with focus on recent incidents implicating cheese and other food types.
+New developments in Listeria control and detection will be highlighted.
+Finally changes in the industry to enhance the control of Listeria will be discussed.

 Who Should Attend?

 At the Q&A session following the live event, ask a question and get advice unique to your situation, directly from our expert speaker.

 - Larry D. Bowe , BS, CFPMT, CFPMP

 - Michael Brodsky,